Sangean HDT-1

 Version 1.4F

-1. Audio output level is about 700 mV.
+1. Audio output level is 0.7 V

-2. AM frequency response is different.
-See the HDT-1X curve.
+2. AM frequency response differs

-4. BER is displayed in scientific notation but remains meaningless.
+4. BER is displayed in scientific notation

-5. CNR is displayed in tenths of a dB.
+5. CNR is displayed in tenths of a dB

-6. Fast repeated keypresses are lost.
+6. Fast repeated keypresses are lost

-7. Frequency scanning is much slower.
+7. Frequency scanning is much slower

-8. AM varactor drive voltage no longer backsteps.
+8. AM varactor drive voltage no longer backsteps

-10. Pressing a digit for two seconds instead of five overwrites a memory.
+10. Pressing a digit for two seconds instead of five overwrites a memory

-11. Stereo channel blending begins at 50 dBf instead of 44 dBf.
+11. Stereo channel blending begins at 50 dBf instead of 44 dBf

-12. Stepped muting is always active.
+12. Stepped muting is always active

 Mismatched Firmware